Custom Runtime addons with Cloudera AI

-Custom ML Runtimes enable you to create runtimes with your own choice of libraries and applications, but it is also possible to further customize existing ML Runtimes with additional configuration files or binaries such as connection drivers, without the effort of creating a new custom ML Runtime.
+Custom ML Runtimes enable you to create runtimes with your own choice of libraries and applications, but also to further customize existing ML Runtimes with additional configuration files or binaries such as connection drivers, without the effort of creating a new custom ML Runtime.

 1. Package your dependencies into a tarball file, following the specified format.

-2. The site administrator shall register the custom runtime addon by uploading the tarball file via an API call on the command line.
+2. As an Administrator, register the custom runtime addon by uploading the tarball file using an API call on the command line.

-3. After a custom runtime addon has been registered, the site administrator can enable or disable addons in the UI.
+3. After a custom runtime addon is registered, as an Administrator enable or disable addons in the UI.

 4. When an addon is enabled, it is mounted to all newly started runtime-based workloads, in read-only mode.

-2. Create a json file that describes the custom runtime addon to register in Cloudera Machine Learning.
-The json file shall follow this structure:
+2. Create a json file that describes the custom runtime addon to register in Cloudera AI.
+The json file has the following structure:

 {